Starting with Version 6, the IBus

 interface contained numerous methods and properties.
 However, not all of them are valid in all scenarios where an instance of IBus

-was exposed and this can lead to confusion.
+was exposed.
 For example, the methods Reply

 and ForwardCurrentMessageTo